Presumptive Democrat presidential nominee Joe Biden released his compulsory plan for helping American blacks– should he win the November election.

 plan[s] to achieve equity for the African American community…

 ‘Equity’ is an impossible goal.
-America has tried to engineer outcome-based racial equality since the 1960s.
 America can’t redistribute its way to fairness– it’s impractical.
 It’s also immoral.
+America has tried to engineer outcome-based racial equality, or equity, since the 1960s.

-The more the government attempts to manufacture equality, the more the government has to attempt to manufacture equality.
+The more the government attempts to manufacture equality, the more the government has to try to manufacture equality.

 Biden’s redistributive strategy won’t empower blacks.
 It reinforces the crutch of government, which stifles ingenuity, shortchanges black development, and prevents blacks from being held to the same standards as our multiethnic counterparts.